CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowWorkflowInfo.md

 HasWorkflowWorkerTaskCount returns a boolean if a field has been set.

-### GetVar0RollbackWorkflow
+### GetVar0ClusterProfile

-`func (o *WorkflowWorkflowInfo) GetVar0RollbackWorkflow() WorkflowRollbackWorkflowRelationship`
+`func (o *WorkflowWorkflowInfo) GetVar0ClusterProfile() HyperflexClusterProfileRelationship`

-GetVar0RollbackWorkflow returns the Var0RollbackWorkflow field if non-nil, zero value otherwise.
+GetVar0ClusterProfile returns the Var0ClusterProfile field if non-nil, zero value otherwise.

-### GetVar0RollbackWorkflowOk
+### GetVar0ClusterProfileOk

-`func (o *WorkflowWorkflowInfo) GetVar0RollbackWorkflowOk() (*WorkflowRollbackWorkflowRelationship, bool)`
+`func (o *WorkflowWorkflowInfo) GetVar0ClusterProfileOk() (*HyperflexClusterProfileRelationship, bool)`

-GetVar0RollbackWorkflowOk returns a tuple with the Var0RollbackWorkflow field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar0ClusterProfileOk returns a tuple with the Var0ClusterProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar0RollbackWorkflow
+### SetVar0ClusterProfile

-`func (o *WorkflowWorkflowInfo) SetVar0RollbackWorkflow(v WorkflowRollbackWorkflowRelationship)`
+`func (o *WorkflowWorkflowInfo) SetVar0ClusterProfile(v HyperflexClusterProfileRelationship)`

-SetVar0RollbackWorkflow sets Var0RollbackWorkflow field to given value.
+SetVar0ClusterProfile sets Var0ClusterProfile field to given value.

-### HasVar0RollbackWorkflow
+### HasVar0ClusterProfile

-`func (o *WorkflowWorkflowInfo) HasVar0RollbackWorkflow() bool`
+`func (o *WorkflowWorkflowInfo) HasVar0ClusterProfile() bool`

-HasVar0RollbackWorkflow returns a boolean if a field has been set.
+HasVar0ClusterProfile returns a boolean if a field has been set.

 ### GetVar1SwitchProfile